Gudalur, Theni: History

 Life here revolves around agriculture and almost everyone has something or the other to do with farming.
 This place is a village surrounded by paddy fields, vast expanses of arid land, diverse flora and fauna.
 Principal crops are paddy, pulses, coconut, grapes, vegetables, flowers and groundnut.
 Crops such as gingely and cotton are also extensively cultivated.
 Main source of water is from Periyar Dam.
 The Tamil Nadu government has built a memorial for Col. John Penny Cuick, who built the Mullai Periyar Dam at Lower Camp, near Gudalur.

-The Azhagar Swamy Temple (Thiru koodal azhagiya perumal) is said to be over 1,000 years old but evidences prove that they are probably 500 years old. e.
-It is built with the same architecture of Madurai Alagar temple.
+The Azhagar Swamy Temple (Thiru koodal azhagiya perumal) is said to be over 1,000 years old but evidences prove that they are probably 500 years old.
+Example: It is built with the same architecture of Madurai Alagar temple.

 The Mangaladevi Kottam, an ancient temple, which is dedicated to Kannagi, the Tamil goddess is situated very close to Gudalur.
 This temple site is under dispute between the Tamil Nadu and Kerala states and access to the temple is granted by the Kerala State only once every year.

 The best time to visit this place is from June - Dec (Manson Season).